-The Scholarship was made possible as a result of a donation made on behalf of the
+This Scholarship was made possible as a result of a donation made on behalf of the

-The Scholarship is being administered by the Red River Exhibition Foundation Inc., and may be used for assistance with tuition fees, tools or learning aides in conjunction with post secondary education by a rural Manitobian student who will be studying agriculture or any field that supports rural life.
+The Scholarship is being administered by the Red River Exhibition Foundation Inc., and may be used for assistance with tuition fees, tools or learning aides in conjunction with post secondary education by a rural Manitoban student who will be studying agriculture or any field that supports rural life.

 2020 Scholarship Winner: Johnathan Holtmann

-have been instrumental in helping him be a confident leader, basketball coach, volunteer, and committee member, all of which help enrich his community.
+Johnathan Holtmann was born and raised on his family’s dairy farm, Rosser Holsteins Ltd, in Rosser MB.
+He has assisted the calf feeding team, worked in the milking parlour, operated the baler, swath merger, grain cart and silage pile packer tractor, as well as assisted with a variety of tasks to maintain and repair machinery, buildings and yards.
+Growing up on his family farm has taught him a variety of skills and given him useful knowledge.
+Which have aided his development for a strong work ethic, problem solving skills, and the ability to work with others and independently as well.
+Johnathan says these skills have been instrumental in helping him be a confident leader, basketball coach, volunteer, and committee member, all of which help enrich his community.
 Johnathan's career goal is to be an elementary school teacher.
 He wants to impact the lives of the students and be someone they can connect with and look up to.
 His ultimate goal is to teach in a small rural community as he values a strong sense of community.

 2019 Scholarship Winner: Cayla Pow